philosowaffle/docgraf/README.md

 * Configure which Docker Events to monitor
 * Expose Prometheus metrics for Docker Events
-* Events are tagged with for robust filtering and querying
+* Events are tagged with the following for robust filtering and querying
 	* Docker Event Type
 	* Docker Event
 	* Container